cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/configure-device-agent/_index.md

 {{<Aside type="note">}}

-The following steps are identical to [Configure the device agent](/learning-paths/defense-in-depth/configure-device-agent/) in the Defense-in-Depth implementation guide.
-If you have already completed Defense-in-Depth, you can skip ahead to [Connect user devices](/learning-paths/replace-vpn/connect-devices/).
+The following steps are identical to [Configure the device agent](/learning-paths/defense-in-depth/configure-device-agent/) in the Replace your VPN implementation guide.
+If you have already completed Replace your VPN, you can skip ahead to [Determine when to use PAC files](/learning-paths/defense-in-depth/configure-device-agent/pac-files/).

 {{</Aside>}}